 This is the entry journey level classification in the City's sworn police officer series.
-Incumbents may enter the class either as a recruit, academy graduate or lateral status.
-Police recruits are entry-level positions with little or no related training or experience required.
-Recruits must complete a State certified Police Academy prior to appointment to probationary status as a police officer.
+Incumbents may enter the class either as an academy graduate or lateral status.
 Academy graduates and lateral entry police officers are appointed to full probationary status at time of hire.
-The police officer class is further distinguished from the police specialist class by the broader, more complex and supervisory assignments of the specialist class.

 Patrol Division Assignment

 - Operates a police vehicle, and/or walks a foot beat in patrolling an assigned area.

 - Prevents crimes by communicating with and advising individuals and groups on residential and business district safety practices.

 - Enforces State Penal and Vehicle Code Sections, and other state and local laws and regulations governing public safety.

 - Responds to radio and telephone dispatches and handles activities at the scenes of crimes and other disorders.

 - Investigates and prepares reports on arrests and impounded property.